Updated November 2019 with a few items on sale!

-I got the urge to begin running in mid-October, which was a pretty poor choice on my part.
+I got the urge to start running in mid-October, which was a pretty poor choice on my part.
 Within weeks of starting Project Become A Runner, winter arrived in Colorado.
-This is my beginner-friendly guide to not freezing your ass off (completely) as a winter runner.
+More recently, I decided to run my first half marathon in April…and start training around Thanksgiving.

 Switching to pants and short sleeves when it’s in the 40s has been a game-changer.
 If you’re wondering what took me so long, it was my preference for how shorts and long sleeves looked together. #fashion